tresorsawasawa/MyPortfolio/README.md

 ## Acknowledgments

 - Thank You [Microverse](www.microverse.org) team that help me with the template of this project.
-- Thanks to everyone who will get time to check this code and sugest any [issue](https://github.com/tresorsawasawa/MyPortfolio/issues) to improve the page.
+- Thanks to everyone who will get time to check this code and suggest any [issue](https://github.com/tresorsawasawa/MyPortfolio/issues) to improve the page.

 ## 📝 License